yaobaiwei/PPA-Assembler/README.md

 ## Getting Started

 * **Install**
   PPA-assembler is built on the top of our previous project [Pregel+](http://www.cse.cuhk.edu.hk/pregelplus/index.html).
-To install PPA-assembler's dependencies (e.g., MPI, HDFS), using instructions in the following [guide](http://www.cse.cuhk.edu.hk/pregelplus/documentation.html).
+To install PPA-assembler's dependencies (e.g., MPI, HDFS), using the instructions in this [guide](http://www.cse.cuhk.edu.hk/pregelplus/documentation.html).

 * **Build**
 	```bash